wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-example.md

             > **Note**: That the properties should be add to the pallet before create the operation.

-        5. Add the property mediator to capture the `sObjectName` value.The sObjectName type can be used to retrieve the metadata for the Account object using the GET method, or create a new Account object using the POST method.
+        4. Add the property mediator to capture the `sObjectName` value.
+The sObjectName type can be used to retrieve the metadata for the Account object using the GET method, or create a new Account object using the POST method.
 In this example we are going to create a new Account object using the POST method.

             - **name** : sObjectName
             - **expression** : json-eval($.sObject)